 Students' support and guidance are provided through a range of resources.
-A welcome and induction process is delivered in their first week, where all students are guided to their programme studies.
+A welcome and induction process is delivered in their first week, where all students are guided to their studies.

-The programme pays special attention to the learning management system that helps students and staff members to intercommunicate effectively in terms of course material, assignment, term-work marks ... etc.
+The course pays special attention to the learning management system that helps students and staff members to intercommunicate effectively in terms of course material, assignment, term-work marks ... etc.

-The programme's learning management system is setup to have a page for each course studied during the semester.
-The student can access courses from the main programme web-page.
+The course's learning management system is setup to have a page for each course studied during the semester.
+The student can access courses from the main course web-page.

-All electronic services provided to the students requires the use of university e-mail, hence, it is created automatically for the programme's student when first enrolled to the programme, and he retains this e-mail until he graduates.
+All electronic services provided to the students requires the use of university e-mail, hence, it is created automatically for the course's student when first enrolled to the course, and s/he retains this e-mail until s/he graduates.

 The Student Information System (SIS) is the place where students can access all your academic records.
-It can be reached on the main programme web-page, which also provides brief information about the mission and vision of the programme, and the important dates related to student academic activities.
+It can be reached on the main course web-page, which also provides brief information about the mission and vision of the course, and the important dates related to student academic activities.